 Details & Requirements

-A 1031 Like-Kind Exchange is a transaction in which one investment property is sold and one or more replacement properties are purchased on a tax-deferred basis.
-A successful 1031 Exchange results in the taxpayer being able to utilize 100 percent of the sale proceeds from the relinquished property, thereby deferring capital gains and recapture taxes ordinarily associated with appreciated investment real estate.
+A DST/IRC 1031 Like-Kind Exchange is a transaction in which one investment property is sold and one or more replacement properties are purchased in order to defer taxes on property that was sold.
+A successful DST/1031 Exchange results in the taxpayer being able to utilize 100 percent of the sale proceeds from the relinquished property, thereby deferring capital gains and recapturing taxes ordinarily associated with appreciated investment real estate.
 This transaction may be completed on a simultaneous or delayed exchange basis.

-The following is a partial list of properties that may qualify for a 1031 Exchange:
+The following is a partial list of properties that may qualify for a DST/1031 Exchange:

 - Undeveloped land